 For example, Pipedrive integrates with customer support platforms like Help Scout, marketing automation platforms like Autopilot and management platforms such as Asana and Trello.

-Of course, with several departments involved in the process, new requests and demands can creep in.
 During the initial phase, make sure that only key stakeholders from each department are making these decisions.

 This comes back to our statement on starting with your goals and working backwards.
 How will your chosen CRM platform help each team, department and user complete important tasks?

 When evaluating your options, find a CRM that allows for cross-department customization.

 By choosing the right CRM and ensuring all teams are on board, you’re more likely to get everyone and their goals aligned.